ewoyadmin/abap-excel-upload-download-handler/README.md

 ### Notes

-- Method upload_xlsx works only on Windows workstations with Excel installed and in foreground only (using OLE)
-- All other methods support upload and download on both PC (foreground) and application server (foreground/background)
+- All methods support upload and download on both PC (foreground) and application server (foreground/background)
 - The class handles data type conversions and validations automatically
 - Error handling is implemented using the ZCX_EXCEL_HANDLER exception class